January 2016 Tel Aviv shooting: Attack

 The gunman, reported to be a young man wearing sunglasses and dressed in black, exited a grocery store and pulled what appeared to be a submachine gun out of his bag and opened fire on a sushi restaurant, a cafe, and a bar called "Ha'Simta" ("The Alley"), with the bar appearing to be the main target.

 Shortly after, the suspect took a taxi at Ibn Gabirol Street near Rabin Square, some 750 meters east of the attack site.
 He later shot the driver, identified as Arab-Israeli Amin Shaaban, who was found dead near north Tel Aviv's Mandarin Hotel.

 The two murdered victims at the site of the shooting were identified as Alon Bakal, the manager of the Simta, and 30-year-old Shimon Ruimi of Ofakim.

 The perpetrator's cell phone was found shortly before the attack in an alley in Ramat Aviv, a few miles north of the shooting scene.
 The girl who found the cell phone did not initially realize that it belonged to the perpetrator, and once she did so a day later, she and her father contacted the police.
 Selfie videos from his cell phone were later made public by the Shin Bet.
 The videos led officials to believe that the attack was inspired by ISIS.

 Suspect

 Police identified the suspect as a 31-year-old named Nashat Melhem, from Ar'ara, an Arab town in the Wadi Ara area of northern Israel.
 He was identified after his father, who works in security, recognized his son from the security footage and noticed that his gun, reportedly a Spectre M4, was missing.

 Melhem had previously been arrested in 2007 for attempting to steal an Israeli soldier's gun.
 He attacked the soldier with a screwdriver, and said he wanted to avenge his cousin's death, and also said he wanted to sell the gun.
 Relatives and acquaintances claimed that he had mental health issues and often engaged in "problematic" behavior.
 Relatives stated he was not religious or affiliated with any political movement.

+Videos from his phone, published by Haaretz, show him drinking beer.